baltimoreheritage/civil-rights-heritage/_pages/equal-employment.md

 ## 1945: Campaign for black-owned cab service

-On April 29, 1945, the _Baltimore Sun_ reported “SEEKS NEGRO CAB SERVICE: J. F. Henry, Jr., Petitions PSC For Negro-Owned Company,” writing:
+On April 29, 1945, the _Baltimore Sun_ reported "SEEKS NEGRO CAB SERVICE: J. F. Henry, Jr., Petitions PSC For Negro-Owned Company," writing:

 > Asserting "it is impossible" for Negroes to obtain taxi service from Baltimore bus and railroad stations, Josiah F. Henry, Jr., has asked the Public Service Commission to issue permits needed to organize a Negro owned and operated company. [@_seeks_1945]